tengfoonglam/coworker_bingo/README.md

 Creating these bingo sheets manually is a painstaking process especially for large groups.
 This repository contains the necessary Python code to quickly generate bingo sheets for groups with >10 people so the preparation process is as hassle-free as possible.

+If you used this repository in one form or another please give it a **star** :star2:.
+Appreciate it!

 ### Example Generated Bingo Sheet